Brian is always seeking for ways to improve on productivity and optimize his performance on a daily basis to live his life to the fullest!

 4. Learn To Practise Discipline and Self-Control

 If we are brutally honest with ourselves, most of the time we fail to act because of the lack of discipline and self-control.
 You can be planning to do the laundry over the weekend but when the weekend comes, you ‘conveniently’ postpone doing it because the TV is airing the movie you had wanted to watch.
 This may seem like an innocent act, but, when repeated over many times can turn into a habit – a habit that does more harm than good most of the time.
 When you give yourself the leeway or excuse to ‘escape’ from the tasks you had planned, it opens up the opportunity for similar incidents to take place.
-The more frequent you allow this situation to take place, the higher the tendency it is for you to continue deferring from doing the things that need to get done.
+The more frequent you allow this situation to take place, the higher the tendency it is for you to continue deferring from doing the things that needs to be done.

 We understand that there will be times we may go off schedule and our plans get interrupted because something unexpected came up.
 This is totally fine if it happens occasionally and we have no control over it.
 Addressing the disruptions when it is important and urgent is not the issue here.
 On the other hand, if the ‘disruption’ is constant and something that is not beneficial and can be put on for later, we have to reign in our self-control to stay on track.
 Do not let your guard down and succumb to temptation.

 Do not feel bad when you realise that you have this weakness, but, take the effort to turn it into strength to help you in your pursuits.
-Never give up and surrender without a fight.
 Try to gain self-control and achieve balance in your life if you are serious about your goals.
 You can train yourself to be more disciplined by first being clear about your goal.
 Then, begin by taking small steps towards the direction of your goal.
 In order to reduce the tendency to slack, always start your day by prioritizing the tasks that need to be done first.
 Having a schedule detailing your tasks of the day will keep you in check better than having none.
 Last but not least, when you feel like giving up, remind yourself of the reason you started the journey.

 5. Become Fully Committed to the Outcome